jazz1n/dotfiles/README.md

   <img src="assets/bladerunnerss.png" alt="perfect-ss" style="width: 100%;">
 </p>

-> 01:01:01 ; Now if that's not a perfect screenshot I don't know what is :D
+> 01:01:01; Now if that's not a perfect screenshot I don't know what is :D

 #### [in construction 🛠️.]

 ## 🌌 Overview
 This repo is where I keep all my rice, i.e. customized configuration for various apps + my wallpapers.
-I have two main themes (cyberpunk && Gruvbox), and since I wanted to keep both, I have saved each config with their respective theme name.
+I have two main themes (CyberPunk && Gruvbox), and since I wanted to keep both, I have saved each config with their respective theme name.
 Maybe I should've branched out but I didn't lol.

+This is mostly a place for me to docment what I learn and I have no idea where it will go.
+However, I hope it can be helpful to others too and give you ideas to where you wanna go with it.
+I have also credited the codes that I have used at the end of this page.

 Anyways, thanks for looking up my repo ;)